motss/jsmodern/src/array/API_REFERENCE.md

 #### split(predicate)

 Returns a list of subslices separated by elements that match `predicate`.
 The matched element is not contained in the subslices.
-If the first element is matched, any empty slice will be the first item returned.
-Similary, the last item in the slice is matched, an empty slice will be the last item.
+If the first element is matched, an empty slice will be the first item returned.
+Similarly, the last item in the slice is matched, an empty slice will be the last item.
 If two matched elements are directly adjacent, an empty slice will be present between them.

 ```ts
 const a = [10, 40, 33, 20];